rails/solid_cache/README.md

 ## Enabling encryption

-To encrypt the cache values, you can add set the encrypt property.
+To encrypt the cache values, you can add the encrypt property.

 ```yaml
 # config/solid_cache.yml